allenai/natural-instructions/splits/README.md

 # Evaluation Setup of Natural Instruction V2

-To facilitate research on cross-task generalization, we split out tasks into two subsets: one for training and one for testing.
-Users can use the training tasks for any modeling purpose, while the testing tasks should be used to evaluate the model's ability to solve new tasks by following instruction.
+Here we describe the evaluation setup used in [our paper](https://arxiv.org/abs/2204.07705) which can be used for reproducing our experiments or extending them.
+The target setup of the study is a cross-task generalization, i.e., training on a subset of tasks and evaluating on the remaining unseen ones.
+To do so, we split out tasks into two subsets: one for training and one for testing.
+Users can use the training tasks for any modeling purpose, while the testing tasks should be used to evaluate and compare different models.

+Moreover, because of the multilingual nature of Natural Instruction V2, we are able to evaluate the model’s generalization to unseen tasks not only in English but also in other languages.
+Therefore, we create two evaluation tracks: one for cross-task generalization within English, and the other for cross-lingual cross-task generalization.

 ## English Track